obsidiandynamics/rekafka/README.md

 Rekafka
 ===
-Simple relay for moving messages from one Kafka topic to another, across different brokers if need be.
+Simple relay for copying messages from one Kafka topic to another, across different brokers if need be.
 Rekafka gives you a controlled way of copying messages; running either as a daemon - copying messages as they arrive, or copying a batch of messages at a time.

 # Running